 So what’s this big secret?
 Freezing the cabbage.
 No, really.
 Seriously.
 Toss the entire cabbage in the freezer and make sure it’s frozen solid.
-Wrap it tightly in a plastic bag.
+Wrap it tightly in 2 plastic bags.
 I recommend at least a week, just to make sure it’s had time to get nice and frosty.
 Over night isn’t enough.
-Then, when you’re ready to make the Cabbage Rolls, just pull it out and let it thaw in the sink for about 4 hours.
+Then, when you’re ready to make the Cabbage Rolls, just pull it out and let it thaw in the sink for about 8 hours.
+Or overnight in the fridge.
 Cut the centre core out and the leaves literally fall off.
 No boiling needed.
 They’re soft and pliable and perfect for rolling.Jump to Recipe

 And if that isn’t exciting enough to learn, here’s another tip for you.
 Cook the rice in advance and freeze that too.
 Not just for speeding up the process but rice dries out when it’s frozen so it absorbs some of the liquid from the meat while the Cabbage Rolls are cooking.
 You end up with a really good texture inside the cabbage leaves.
 Using raw rice doesn’t work well so this way is ideal.

 This is a pretty simple recipe with no special ingredients.
 Cabbage Rolls aren’t exactly sexy.

 But they’re a popular comfort food kinda meal.
 It’s fun to get a few friends together and make a huge batch, then everyone can take a pan home.